devtyr/ideamark/README.md

     tagsUrl:     Url path for tags (with leading slash)
     adminUrl:    Url path for publishing (passworded, with leading slash)
     errorLog:    Error log filename
+    watchFiles:  Activates the file watcher to live-update your instance
+    useCaching:  Activates caching for files (will be deactivated if `watchFiles` is set to `true`)
     maxExcerpts: Maximum number of posts shown on a tag/home page
     pagination:  Maximum number of pagination links
     languages:   List of languages - ["en", "mk"]